Jomo Kenyatta International Airport: Ground transport

-The main entrance to Jomo Kenyatta International Airport is on Airport South Road, which can be accessed by an exit from the A109 highway (Mombasa Road).As well as the new 2022 expressway which can connect you to the airport with no turns or traffic from the city.
+The main entrance to Jomo Kenyatta International Airport is on Airport South Road, which can be accessed by an exit from the A109 highway (Mombasa Road).
+The new 2022 expressway can connect travellers to the airport with no turns or traffic from the city.

 Passengers can also travel to and from the airport via city Bus Route Number 34.

-Taxi and Car rental services are well represented.

-A link to the Nairobi Commuter Rail network has been proposed.
+On 7 December 2020, a rail link to central Nairobi went into operation.